Josef-Friedrich/freeradius-bash-admin/README.md

 # Freeradius bash admin
 -----------------------

-A collection of bash scripts to admin the MySQL database for the freeradius server.
+A collection of bash scripts to admin the MySQL database backend for the freeradius server.

 # Commands